-encourages a deeper understanding and appreciation of cultural pluralism, gender equity, and ethnic diversity by providing a variety of cultural, social, educational and recreational activities, which create an environment conducive to personal growth and development.
-Planned to personal growth and development.
+(SMSU), encourages a deeper understanding and appreciation of cultural pluralism, gender equity, and ethnic diversity by providing a variety of cultural, social, educational and recreational activities, which create an environment conducive to personal growth and development.
 Planned activities also provide students with leadership opportunities and employment, which promotes an active learning experience as well as relaxation, entertainment, and social interaction.
 As the meeting place on campus for students and organizations, the facilities provide a comfortable and relaxing environment that embodies the delivery of services important to the university community.